Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.EventWithdrawFromTreasury"></a>

 ### EventWithdrawFromTreasury
-EventWithdrawFromTreasury is an event emitted when the operator withdraws coins from the treasury.
+EventWithdrawFromTreasury is an event emitted when coins are withdrawn from the treasury.

 | Field | Type | Label | Description |